- Home

 Improvements under this Safe Routes to School project generally consists of the construction and/or reconstruction of sidewalks, construction of shared-use facilities (sidepaths and/or shared-use paths), construction of bicycle lanes, pedestrian lighting improvements, pedestrian and bicycle crossing improvements, and other improvements in the right-of-way which promote a safe use by pedestrians and cyclist.
 These improvements may also identify opportunities to slow vehicle traffic through implementation of traffic-calming measures.

 The City submitted an application to the Washington State Department of Transportation (WSDOT) for Safe Routes to School funding for the project in 2020 and received a notice of award for funding in 2022.
 The grant funding provides a maximum of $4,155,000 in project funding and requires a minimum City contribution/match of approximately $645,000 (13.5%) for a total of $4,800,000.
-All project costs not directly associated with improvements which improve pedestrian and bicycle access to/from View Ridge Elementary School must be covered fully by the City.
-These non-eligible costs include the reconstruction of Almira Drive pavement and water main improvements estimated at $1,200,000.
-The overall project cost is estimated at approximately $6,140,000.
+All project costs not directly associated with improvements which improve pedestrian and bicycle access to/from View Ridge Elementary School or exceed awarded grant funding must be covered fully by the City.
+Non-eligible grant costs include the reconstruction of Almira Drive pavement and water/wastewater improvements.
+The overall project cost is estimated at approximately $6,240,000.

 View Ridge Elementary – Almira Safe Routes to School (Phase 2)